-According to Soli J. Sorabjee, "The idea that truth is nodefense plainly restricts press freedom and journalistic activity.
-When it should have made comments in the public interest, the press would have refrained.
+According to Soli J. Sorabjee, "The idea that truth nodefense plainly restricts press freedom is and activity.
+When should journalistic have made it comments in the public interest, the press would have refrained.
 A freedom as important as journalistic freedom cannot be put dependent on excessive sensitivity of judges' some contend that since the truth is a total defense in a libel case, it should also be a total defense in a proceeding of contempt case as well.

 "The court can allow, in any case for contempt of court, justifying by truth as an adequate defense if it finds that it is in the public welfare and the request for employing the said defense is bona fide."
-So long as the court's decision-making is informed by the dual considerations of the public interest and the sincerity with which the defense is being asserted, it is within its discretion to accept truth as a defense to contempt proceedings.
-Tourts and judges are amenable to legitimate criticism.
+So long as the court's decision-making is informed by the dual considerations of the public interest and the sincerity with which the defense is being asserted, it is within its discretion to accept truth as a defense to contempt proceedings.97Courts and judges amenable are to legitimate criticism.
 Judges are not exempt from criticism, nor are courts allowed to censor the truth.
-It is not contempt to assert a reasonable claim of prejudice against the judge and act upon it in a respectful way with no publicity.
-98
+It is not contempt to assert a reasonable claim of prejudice against the judge and act upon it in a respectful way with no publicity.98

-96 Review of Yousaf Ali Khan. n.d.
-PLD 1977 SC 482.
+96Review of Yousaf Ali Khan. n.d.
+PLD 1977 SC 482 .

-97 Indian Contempt of Courts Amendment Act 2006, Section 13(b)

-98Yousaf Ali Khan, PLD 1977 SC 482
+97 Indian Contempt of Courts Amendment Act 2006, Section 13(b) 98Yousaf Ali Khan, PLD 1977 SC 482